 Upper Plains = IIAC.
 Same reasons as the others above; no state names for conferences.
 There is a great deal of similarity between the ICFB and NCAA versions of the UPAC, as membership has been fairly stable over the years.
 We are returning Cornell and IA Wesleyan to the ranks.
 In addition, Grinnell is in the UPAC.
 While the Pioneers have been in the Midwest Conference for many years, they are the only Iowa school in that league, and I’ve always seen them as more affiliated with the schools in this league.
 So this is your Upper Plains Athletic Conference going forward.
 Note: the IIAC shifted its name to the American Rivers Conference in 2018.
 While this is a step in the right direction, we're gonna stick with Upper Plains.

 The big news concerning the Northwest Conference involves the addition of Carroll, so let’s get that right out in front.
 I realized this would be a bold – possibly controversial – move, as the Fighting Saints are an NAIA school steeped in the Frontier Conference.
 Yet the more I looked at the conferences involved, the more convincing it became that the move should happen.
 Carroll feels like more of an NWC school, it's that simple.
 The Frontier morphs into the Pac-Sun in Ideal, and is stocked with the directional schools of the northwest region.
 Whitman is gaining a football program (huzzah), while Menlo resurrects theirs and rejoins the NWC.
-Simon Fraser joins as the only school that competes in NCAA athletics from outside the US.
-The result is a 12-school comprehensive regional conference that stretches from Montana to British Columbia to the Bay Area of California.
+Simon Fraser, as the only school that competes in NCAA athletics from outside the US, clearly belongs here.
+The result is a 12-school regional conference that stretches from Montana to British Columbia to the Bay Area of California.
 Truly Northwest.

 Northwestern College MN